Email: r dot j dot aldrich at warwick dot ac dot uk

 Previously he led a large AHRC project entitled "The Central Intelligence Agency and the Contested Record of US Foreign Policy" which received follow on funding.
 This involved a team of eight scholars at the universities of Nottingham and Warwick.
 The end of project conference took place at the University of Nottingham in the East Midlands Conference Centre and the full conference is now available as a podcast.
 Some of the work of the team was published in a special edition of the journal History.
 Following on from this project he joined with his colleague Chris Moran to write an essay on Donald Trump and his relationship with the CIA for Foreign Affairs.

+Aldrich helps to lead the Warwick Cyber Security GRP.
 He also maintains related interests in the future of cyber security, liberty and privacy, set against a background of accelerating globalization.
-These wider interests extend to developments in information technology, including public key cryptography.
-The technology of secrecy - particularly secure communications - has exerted an important but largely neglected influence upon the conduct of international relations.
-In 2019, he completed a new Centenary edition of his history of GCHQ which was published by Collins and helps to lead the new Warwick Cyber Security GRP.
+In 2019, he completed a new Centenary edition of his history of GCHQ which was published by Collins and was nominated for the National Cyber Book award.

 He advises a number of UK government departments on issues of records management, declassification and corporate memory.
 During 2015 and 2016 he assisted the German Bundestag inquiry into the NSA "Snowden" affair.

-Richard J Aldrich is currently on a Leverhulme Fellowship.
-Normally he teaches on the following modules:
+Richard J Aldrich usually teaches on the following modules:

 Nine Ideas of International Security: PO135 - BA Year 1 - term one.

 Vigilant State: The Politics of Intelligence: PO382 - BA Year 3 - both terms.
 Tutors who have helped to develop this module include Rory Cormac, Melina Dobson, Jason Dymydiuk, Jules Gaspard, Melina Dobson, Sarah Mainwaring, Shannon Mathieu, Ronan Mainprize, Dina Rezk, Daniela Richterova and Simon Willmetts.

 Insurgency and Counter-Insurgency: From Mao to the Ukraine PO972 - MA - term two